akio-tomiya/Gaugefields.jl/docs/src/hmc.md

 installation and matching launcher/library selection.
 Use a regular `GaugeAction` for the analytic Wilson-loop force or for dimensions not yet covered by the Enzyme provider.

+See [Automatic differentiation with Enzyme](autodiff.md) for a complete plaquette potential and the supported product operations.

 See [High-level API parameters](highlevelapi.md#Analytic-and-Enzyme-forces) for the custom action-provider protocol.